verdantlearn/gis-refresher-find-envl-data/index.md

 This course will run 10-14 May 2021

-You can navigate through the course using the menu bar at the top of this page, starting with 'About'
+You can navigate through the course using the menu bar at the top of this page, starting with 'Pre-course'

 <br>